 Tyra Bryant-Stephens MD

-Tyra Bryant-Stephens is a faculty member at PolicyLab at Children’s Hospital of Philadelphia and the medical director of the Community Asthma Prevention Program (CAPP).
+Tyra Bryant-Stephens is a faculty member at PolicyLab at Children’s Hospital of Philadelphia (CHOP), senior director of the Center for Health Equity at CHOP and the medical director of the Community Asthma Prevention Program (CAPP).
 Her research focuses on the use of community-based interventions to improve child asthma outcomes for underserved populations.

 Dr. Bryant-Stephens founded CAPP in 1997.
 As medical director of the program, she leads a staff of 12 that includes registered nurse clinical and educational coordinators as well as lay home visitors.
 CAPP was designed to improve the health and well-being of children with asthma by providing free asthma classes in the community for parents and their children with asthma.
 The project also supported a new way of providing education in the homes of children with asthma where parents learned about the types of environmental changes that could be made to improve their child’s asthma.
 In offering home visits and free asthma education, CAPP satisfied a strong need in the West Philadelphia community and received tremendously positive feedback from families and class participants.